Intro to State Shifting: Choosing to Be Happy Anyway

 Think of it like shifting the gears of a car.
 Imagine there is a gear for “bad mood” and a gear for “good mood” and you could put your car into neutral (mindfulness) and then shift into a different mood.

 Does that sound impossible?
 It’s not, but it is a skill that needs to be learned and practiced, and will be easier for some than others.
-And to be clear, some people need medical support to do this: I wasn’t able to do it consistently until I started taking anti-depressants.
+If you are depressed, you may still need anti-depressants–this is not a substitute for medication.
 This isn’t a magic solution, it’s a skill and a mental technique.

 State shifting is not suppression or compartmentalization.